Feriman22/portscan-protection/README.md

 # portscan-protection

 ## Description:
 Hackers and kiddie scripts are always scanning servers for looking open ports.
 If they find one (for example your SSH port), they will try to break it.
-This script helps to avoid portscanning on Linux systems by built in firewall (iptables).
+This script helps to avoid portscanning on Linux systems with built in firewall (iptables).

 ## How to use it